-ConfigurationsSupported: Enumerates the configurations supported by the device as defined by tr2:ConfigurationEnumeration.
+ConfigurationsSupported: The configurations supported by the device as defined by tr2:ConfigurationEnumeration.
+The enumeration value "All" shall not be included in this list.
+A device implementing this service shall provide this capability.

 SnapshotUri Indicates the support for GetSnapshotUri.

 Rotation Indicates the support for the Rotation feature.